Vasupunjabi/CryptoApp/README.md

 # CryptoApp
-This is the Crypto App
+This is the Crypto App <br>

+visit master branch to check the code of project